What is a Grand Jury?

 new grand juries are impaneled for each of the January and July Terms,

-with five serving at one time in three-month intervals.
+with five serving for three months.
 Each grand

 jury meets for two scheduled days a week at 1201 Franklin, 3rd Floor, Houston,